temporalio/documentation/blog/2021-12-29-auto-setup.md

           --name CustomBoolField --type Bool
 ```

-But these are for demo purposes (eg [for code samples](https://github.com/temporalio/samples-go/blob/77728cf7c38570898b2c90bf6eb0720c7f5fb30d/searchattributes/searchattributes_workflow.go#L56-L63)) rather than illustrative of real usage - hence the extremely generic naming of these attributes.
-In practice, you are likely to drop this in favor of manual or custom setup of search attributes.
+These are intentionally generically named, for demo purposes (eg [for code samples](https://github.com/temporalio/samples-go/blob/77728cf7c38570898b2c90bf6eb0720c7f5fb30d/searchattributes/searchattributes_workflow.go#L56-L63)) and for ease of use (since they are already set up, you don't have to add them when you find you need them later).
+As you advance in your usage, you may wish to drop this step in favor of better named and specified attributes - just keep in mind that you are [limited to a maximum of 100](https://docs.temporal.io/docs/server/production-deployment/#server-limits).